policyoftruth/pi-hax/README.md

 * The `ansible.cfg` file contains your username, inventory location, and private key name/location
 * The [screenshot](pi-imager-settings.png) shows the advanced settings for the Pi image utility
 * I am using the "Raspberry Pi OS Lite (32-bit)" version of Raspbian
+* In order to keep wpa_supplicant from binding to our monitor inferface, we need to rename the `/etc/wpa_supplicant/wpa_supplicant.conf` to a specific format: `/etc/wpa_supplicant/wpa_supplicant-wlan0.conf` where `wlan1` is our monitor interface.

 # Useful Commands
 * `sudo apt install python3-pip`